 Clean With Mineral Spirits Before Applying

-Lesson learned is to always clean your wood material prior to applying a finish like Rubio Monocoat.
+The lesson we learned is to always clean your wood material prior to applying a finish like Rubio Monocoat.
 It helps ensure all that dust from sanding or planing the material is fully off and there are no tiny particles left behind affecting the final finished look.

 Use mineral spirits and a rag to wipe each side or any area getting the applied finish.
 This helps clean off any of that dust and microscopic particles.